 What About the Poodle?

-The marketing efforts by some doodle breeders is truly off the charts.
+The marketing efforts by some doodle breeders are truly off the charts.

-Professionally shot videos, spectacular websites, networks of doodle breeders all geared toward producing enough doodle puppies to supply the growing demand.
+Professionally shot videos, spectacular websites, and networks of doodle breeders are all geared toward producing enough doodle puppies to supply the growing demand.

 A booming business clearly.